wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/what-is-m365/includes/1-introduction.md

  -  Describe the differences between Office 365, Microsoft 365, and Windows 365.
  -  Describe the Microsoft 365 subscription options.
  -  Create a Microsoft 365 trial organization.

-### Prerequisites

- -  Familiarity with cloud computing concepts including deployment models and cloud service models, such as Software-as-a -Service (Saas).